Ezio Auditore da Firenze

 The character has received critical acclaim and is often named among the greatest video game characters of all time.
-While most of the praise focuses on his portrayal and growth throughout the series, as well as the unique chronicling of his entire life, spanning from a cutscene, where he is shown as a baby, to his death in Assassin's Creed: Embers, he has also been noted as one of the most attractive video game characters of all time.
-Due to his reception and the fact that he is the only character who is the protagonist of multiple major installments of the franchise, (Note: Altaïr appears in several small flashbacks in Assassin's Creed II and Revelations and is the protagonist of the handheld releases Altaïr's Chronicles and Bloodlines, but does not appear in any other major installments except Assassin's Creed.) he is usually considered the face and most popular character of Assassin's Creed.
-Ezio's popularity has led to several crossover appearances outside of the series, notably in titles such as: Soulcalibur V, For Honor, Fortnite, Brawlhalla, and recently Reverse: 1999 where he appears as a guest character.
+While most of the praise focuses on his portrayal and growth throughout the series, as well as the unique chronicling of his entire life, he has also been noted as one of the most attractive video game characters of all time.
+Due to his reception and the fact that he is the only character who is the protagonist of multiple major installments of the franchise, (Note: Altaïr is briefly playable in Assassin's Creed II and Revelations and is the protagonist of the handheld releases Altaïr's Chronicles and Bloodlines, but does not appear in any other major installments besides Assassin's Creed.) he is usually considered the face and most popular character of Assassin's Creed.
+Ezio's popularity has led to several crossover appearances outside of the series, notably in titles such as Soulcalibur V, For Honor, Fortnite, Brawlhalla, and Reverse: 1999, where he appears as a guest character.